Staging the Foyer

 for a faster, more profitable home sale

-Staging the foyer before listing your home will help you create a better first impression to buyers as they enter your home.
-If potential buyers like what they see in the front entry, they will be excited to see the rest of your home.
+Staging the foyer will help you make that all important great first impression to buyers as they walk through your door.
+If potential buyers like what they see in the front entry, they'll be excited to see the rest of your home!

 This charming foyer provides storage and a place to sit down

-If home buyers are tripping over a flotsam and jetsam of shoes in the front entry, they will assume that the rest of the house is just as disorganized and lacking in storage.
+If buyers are tripping over a flotsam and jetsam of shoes in the front entry, they'll assume that the rest of the house is just as disorganized and lacking in storage.

-If you ascribe to the feng shui home design, you know that the front entry is one of the most important rooms in home design.
+If you ascribe to feng shui interior home design, you already know that the foyer is one of the most important rooms in your house.